Parsely/parsely-ios/README.md

 Usage
 -----

+If your application uses Cocoapods you can use the [Parsely Pod](https://cocoapods.org/pods/Parsely) to integrate the SDK.

-If you want to track activity on your iPhone app, first clone this repository with
+If you want to track activity on your iPhone app and integrate this code manually, first clone this repository with

     git clone http://github.com/Parsely/parsely-ios.git